hui0808/ppfc/README.md

 # PPFC

-A simple fc simulator implemented in c++11
+A simple fc emulator implemented in c++11 using SDL2 (for Windowns and Linux)

 ![](balloon.gif) ![](mario.gif) ![](F-1-Race.gif)